AndreasAugustin/actions-template-sync/README.md

 ## Release Updates

+* :warning: starting with version v1.0.0 the `upstream_branch` variable default ist not `main` anymore.
+It is now set to the remote default branch.
-starting with version v0.5.2-draft the `templateversionrc` file is not needed anymore.
+* starting with version v0.5.2-draft the `templateversionrc` file is not needed anymore.
 You can delete that file from the target repositories.

 ## Debug